Keep your distance to stay as safe as possible on your essential journeys

 - Bringing your own hand sanitizer if you can.

-Extra social distancing measures are being introduced on public transport across Wales.
+Extra physical distancing measures are being introduced on public transport across Wales.

 - limiting the number of passengers allowed on buses and trains at one time